-- The Randal Gill Library holds an extensive collection of Irish Section Books and Records (including indexed transcriptions, some of which are online).
+- The Randal Gill Library holds an extensive collection of Irish Section Books and Records (including indexed transcriptions of Church Records, Graveyard Records, Newspaper Records and various Miscellaneous Records, some of which are online).
 For Members who cannot visit the Library there is a free Look Up Service.

 - The Map Room has an almost complete set of 6 inches to the mile Maps of Northern Ireland plus a good selection of other maps.
-It has a good range of Directories and a small set of books about Other Countries and a reader for the Microfiches.
+It has a good range of Directories and a small set of books about Other Countries.

 - The Honneyman Room is a lecture theatre offering a programme of Courses for family historians.

-- The Office is equipped with computers with a collection of genealogical CDs & DVDs and free Wi-Fi is available.
-One of the computers has free access to FindMyPast’s worldwide collection of records and newspapers.
+- The Office is equipped with Computing Facilities and a collection of genealogical CDs & DVDs and free Wi-Fi is available throughout the Research Centre.
+One of the computers has free access to FindMyPast‘s worldwide collection of records and newspapers.